 When one thinks about the production of lavender, the iconic lavender fields of Provence are the first vision to come to mind.
 Many think France is the world’s largest producer of Lavender.

-According to a 2014 Daily Mail article, the Balkan country of Bulgaria is cited as the biggest producer!
+According to this Daily Mail article, the Balkan country of Bulgaria is cited as the biggest producer!

 Why Use Lavender Oil?

 In the weeks and days leading up to your wedding (or any other stress filled event for that matter), you may need some extra help in order to stay relaxed.
 That’s where lavender oil could become your secret weapon.
 The essential oil has been known to treat various skin, hair, and muscles problems, as well as relieve headaches, stress, and even insomnia.

 Let’s take a look at some of the most common health benefits of lavender oil:

 For people with pimple problems, lavender oil is a natural remedy.
 This is because it contains antiseptic as well as anti-inflammatory properties, which can fight acne-causing bacteria.
 All you have to do is dab some lavender oil on your pimples with a cotton swab and wait to see results.

 I always remember the scene in the movie”My Big Fat Greek Wedding” where the bride gets a zit.
 Maybe she should have tried lavender instead of putting some Windex on it!

 Eczema is another skin problem that causes irritation and embarrassing blemishes.
 The good news is that lavender oil can help relieve and reduce eczema-related itchiness.
 It can also speed up the healing process due to the moisture it applies to the irritated area.